ns-phennessy/Seat/README.md

  Seat is streamlined to do one thing and do it very well facilitate the making, taking, and grading of tests, with a full feature set of question types and support.

-Test

 ## Licence

  As of now, this is a closed source project and is under no licence.
 This will be considered closer to completion of the project.